microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU3.md

 For more information see: [Breaking change for Azure Service Fabric Linux customers](https://techcommunity.microsoft.com/t5/azure-service-fabric-blog/breaking-change-for-azure-service-fabric-linux-customers/ba-p/3604678)

 **Breaking Changes with  BackupRestoreService**
-When an SF cluster A. has existing backup policies and B.these policies enabled on any of the app/service/partition, if this cluster is now upgraded to is upgraded to 9.0.1107.9590, then BRS fails deserialize old metadata with changes in new release.
-BRS will stop taking backup and restore on the partition/service/app in question, though user app, cluster and BRS remains healthy.
+If an SF cluster has periodic backup enabled on any of the app/service/partition, post upgradation to 9.0.1107.9590, BRS fails deserialize old BackupMetadata with changes in new release.
+BRS will stop taking backup and restore on the partition/service/app in question.
+Though user app, cluster and BRS remains healthy.

 **Identifying the issue**
 There are three ways to identifying and confirming the issue